dotnet/csharplang/spec/expressions.md

 A null coalescing expression of the form a ?? b requires a to be the null literal (§7.4.5.7), or to be of a nullable value type or reference type.
 If a is non-null, the result of a ?? b is a; otherwise, the result is b.
 The operation evaluates b only if a is null.

-The null coalescing operator is right-associative, meaning that operations are grouped from right to left. \[*Example*: An expression of the form a ?? b ?? c is evaluated as a ?? (b ?? c).
+The null coalescing operator is right-associative, meaning that operations are grouped from right to left.
+An expression of the form a ?? b ?? c is evaluated as a ?? (b ?? c).
 In general terms, an expression of the form E1 ??
 E2 ?? … ??
-EN returns the first of the operands that is non-null, or null if all operands are null. *end example*\]
+EN returns the first of the operands that is non-null, or null if all operands are null.

 The type of the expression a ?? b depends on which implicit conversions are available on the operands.
 In order of preference, the type of a ?? b is A~0~, A, or B, where A is the type of a (provided that a has a type), B is the type of b (provided that b has a type), and A~0~ is the underlying type of A if A is a nullable value type, or A otherwise.
 Specifically, a ?? b is processed as follows: